Is Something Wrong with my Brain?

 If you didn’t grow up with ADHD but sometimes question if you have mysteriously acquired it as an adult, it is possible that your prefrontal cortical functioning has been affected.

 This can happen from exposure to trauma.
-Fear circuitry abnormalities from post-traumatic stress syndrome can affect your focus, clarity and organizational skills—or shut-down the process altogether.
+Fear circuitry abnormalities from post-traumatic stress can affect your focus, clarity and organizational skills—or shut-down the process altogether.
 This is more common than you might imagine and a type of writers’ block that is often misunderstood.

 When you learn to leverage your passion, you can actually have hyperfocus and boundless creativity.
 ADHD writers are often idea factories—able to rapidly generate ideas and come up with brilliant and often surprising nonlinear content, making unexpected connections, and building vivid, immersive worlds.